ElArkk/jax-unirep/paper/jmlr/cover-letter.md

-We believe a subject domain-specific machine learning package would be a valuable addition to the MLOSS section of JMLR, as real-world impact is generated at the front-lines of domain application.
+We believe a subject domain-specific machine learning package would be a valuable addition to the MLOSS section of JMLR, as real-world impact is generated at the front-lines of domain application, which in our case is protein engineering.
 Consideration for review would also be in-line with the broader JMLR mission of honoring the effort of turning a method into a highly usable piece of software.